Psychology

 Graduate Diploma in Arts and Graduate Diploma in Science specialising in Psychology

-To complete a GradDipArts or GradDipSc with a Psychology focus, students will need to complete at least 60 points in 100-300 level PSYC courses throughout their degree.
+To complete a GradDipArts or GradDipSc with a Psychology focus, students will need to complete at least 60 points in 100 to 300-level PSYC courses throughout their degree.
 In total 90 points must be at 300-level in the diploma from Psychology and/or other Arts or Science courses.

 Postgraduate Certificate in Arts and Postgraduate Certificate in Science majoring in Psychology

-For the PGCertSc, students need to complete at least 45 points in 400-level PSYC courses for the major.
+For the PGCertSc, you will need to complete at least 45 points in 4400-level PSYC courses for the major.
 In total 60 points must be completed for the PGCertSc from Psychology and/or other Science courses.

-Students need to complete all 60 points in the PGCertArts in 400-level PSYC courses for the major.
-With approval, they may substitute 30 points in their certificate with either PACE 495 Professional and Community Engagement Internship or DIGI 403 Digital Project with a Psychology focus.
+All 60 points in the PGCertArts will need to be 400-level PSYC courses for the major.
+With approval, you may substitute 30 points in your certificate with either PACE495 Professional and Community Engagement Internship or DIGI403 Digital Project with a Psychology focus.

-Postgraduate Diploma in Arts and Postgraduate Diploma in Science majoring in Psychology
+Postgraduate Diploma in Arts and Postgraduate Diploma in Science majoring in Geography

 In the PGDipSc, the 120 points in the diploma are chosen from 400-level PSYC courses.
 With approval, up to 60 points in the diploma may be chosen from other Science subjects, and one 300-level course may be substituted for a 400-level course with an equivalent points value.